Create a plan for current customizations during upgrade to SharePoint 2013

 ||Re-create inclusions to make sure that you can access all site collections under those paths.

-Exclusions were not used in SharePoint 2010 Products.
-If you had any remaining from an earlier version, they do not have to be re-created.
+Exclusions weren't used in SharePoint 2010 Products.
+If you had any remaining from an earlier version, they don't have to be re-created.

 ||Re-create your themes following the SharePoint 2013 theming guidance, or select a new theme available in SharePoint 2013.